MDalprato/reolink/README.md

 - Issues HTTP callbacks for every new detection and schedules an automatic reset after a configurable delay.
 - Automatically retries the connection with exponential backoff whenever the device disconnects.
 - Gracefully handles shutdown (Ctrl+C) and cleans up pending network requests.

+## Homebridge / HKSV integration
+- Point the Homebridge plugin that exposes the `motion` and `motion/reset` endpoints to the base URL configured in `MOTION_BASE_URL`.
+- Keep camera names consistent between Homebridge and the Reolink device.
+The script returns the camera name exactly as reported by the NVR when building the `/motion?{camera name}` query string, so mismatched names prevent Homebridge accessories from matching the incoming events.
+- Ensure the Homebridge plugin is configured to treat the `motion` and `reset` callbacks idempotently; the script sends one notification per detection and a single reset after the configured delay.

 ## Requirements
 - Python 3.10+ (a virtual environment is recommended).